Frequently Asked Questions

 Q: Do you offer anything easier to clean than standard tile, that isn’t a “faux”-looking product or thin plastic?

-A: We hear this often, and we have several solutions.
-Your lowest-maintenance options are going to be our solid wall systems (such as Onyx Collection), with each wall comprised of one slab of material that is templated and custom-cut onsite, rather than many small sections pieced together, as with tile.
+A: Your lowest-maintenance options are our solid wall systems (such as Onyx Collection), with each wall comprised of one custom slab of material, rather than many small sections pieced together, as with tile.
 While eliminating all maintenance is impossible, our slab wall systems can be easier to maintain than standard tile.
-We offer several different versions of these systems, ranging from 3/8” solid surface panels to custom thin stone slabs which can be backlit for an extremely unique, modern look.
-We do not offer plastic “cover-up” products that are installed on top of old tile, nor “one day bath” retrofits, which involve a number of quality compromises in the name of speed.
+We offer several different slab wall products, ranging from 3/8” solid surface panels to custom thin stone slabs which can be backlit for a unique, modern look.

 For customers who want to stick with tile, but still want to cut down on cleaning hassles, there are several things we can do to reduce the overall maintenance of a tile shower.
 For some customers, we will install a solid shower base to reduce shower floor maintenance, while keeping tile for the walls; for other customers, we’ll install tile for both the floors and walls, but reduce the size of the grout lines while increasing the size of the tiles.
 In addition, we offer several high-end grouts which are easier to clean and maintain than standard grouts, and we exclusively install pure silicones for all corners and expansion joints.